KaikyM/Arduino-HC-SR04-Ultrasonic-Sensor/README.md

 # Arduino-HC-SR04-Ultrasonic-Sensor

 ## Contextualization
 In this experiment, an LED on pin 12 will be controlled by the button on digital pin 13 (LED_BUILTIN).
-When the button is pressed, the LED should turn on, and when it is released, the LED should turn off.(-Second option- When the button is pressed again, it should turn off the LED, and so on, repeatedly.)
+When the button is pressed, the LED should turn on, and when it is released, the LED should turn off.(-Second Option- When the button is pressed again, it should turn off the LED, and so on, repeatedly.)

 ## Components:
 - 1 - Arduino Uno R3